jagotu/BACIL/thesis_text/thesis_text.md

 ### Hagmüller's work

-One of the goals was to compare with Hagmüller's implementation from [Truffle CIL Interpreter (2020)](https://epub.jku.at/obvulihs/content/titleinfo/5473678).
-We recieved copies of the benchmark programs used in the work and were therefore able to run them against our implementation.
+One goal was to compare with Hagmüller's implementation from [Truffle CIL Interpreter (2020)](https://epub.jku.at/obvulihs/content/titleinfo/5473678).
+We received copies of the benchmark programs used in the work and could therefore run them against our implementation.
 When researching [.NET runtime JIT benchmarks](#net-runtime-jit-benchmarks), we discovered that the used benchmarks are based on code from the repository.
 However, to keep the comparison fair, we used the provided modified versions, only changing out the harness.
-We didn't have access to the interpreter itself so couldn't replicate the original benchmarks and only used the numbers provided in the work.
-To recieve comparable nubmers, we followed the outlined methodology:
+We didn't have access to the interpreter itself, so couldn't replicate the original benchmarks, and only use the numbers provided in their work.
+To receive comparable numbers, we followed the outlined methodology:

 > The discussed Truffle CIL Interpreter, was evaluated by running a set of different programs.
 All benchmarks were executed on an Intel i7-5557U processor with 2 cores, 4 virtual threads featuring 16GB of RAM and a core speed of 3.1 GHz running macOS Catalina(64 bit).
 >
 > We parametrized each benchmark so that its execution results in high workload for our test system.
 In order to get a performance reference to compare with, we executed the benchmark programs in the mono runtime.
 We ran the benchmark programs in our Truffle CIL Interpreter on the top of the Graal VM.
 To find out how much our Truffle CIL Interpreter benefits from the support of compilation by Graal, we also ran the tests in an interpreter only mode, by using the standard Java JDK, instead of Graal.
 Because Graal optimizes functions which are called a certain number of times, we executed each program in a loop a several amount of times.
 For our evaluation we wanted to ignore the warm up phase of the compilation, so we just took the last 10 iterations of the execution loop.
 For each iteration the execution time is measured.
 For these 10 iterations we calculated the arithmetic mean.
 In order to reduce statistical outliers we repeated this 10 times and calculated the geometric mean over the arithmetic means.

 Our benchmarks had the following differences:

 * instead of an unspecified version of the mono runtime, we used .NET 6.0.301 to get the reference performance
 * our system was different
-* we ignored "interpreter only mode" results -- the interpreter was tailored for partial evaluation, so the slowdowns in interpreter mode are usually more than 200x; we don't see value in precisely benchmarking such a glaring difference
+* we ignored "interpreter only mode" results - we tailored the interpreter for partial evaluation, so the slowdowns in interpreter mode are usually more than 200x; we don't see value in precisely benchmarking such a glaring difference

 It wasn't obvious if CIL-level optimizations were enabled when compiling the tests in Hagmüller's work.
 For that reason, we measured both the debug (unoptimized) and release (optimized) compilation configurations.

-The measured slowdowns (relative to .NET in release configuration) were as follows:
+The measured slowdowns (relative to .NET in release configuration) were:

 |                       | Debug BACIL | Debug .NET | Release BACIL | Release .NET | Hagmüller |
 |-----------------------|-------------|------------|---------------|--------------|-----------|